VFR-AnnA/VFR-project/frontend/README_BENCHMARKS.md

 | Chrome 118 | WebGPU | 60 | Target: ≥ 45 FPS |
 | Edge | WebGL | 55 | Fallback renderer |

-## Edge TTFVF
+## Edge TTFVF / FCP

-The goal is to achieve a Time To First Visual Frame (TTFVF) of less than 600 ms.
+The goal is to achieve a Time To First Visual Frame (TTFVF) / First Contentful Paint (FCP) of 0.8 s.

 ### Measurement